nicolastah/semantic-style-transfer/README.md

 #### Note about ```gradient-capping``` and ```capped_objs```
  - The segmentation masks used in this project are from [COCO](http://cocodataset.org/).
  - The more acurate the segmentation masks are, the best the results are.
- - Gradient capping can be combined with erosion / dilation to improve the results.
  - You might need to increase ```tv-weight``` to smooth transition between objects when using gradient capping.

+ #### Note about ```erosion```
+  - Erosion / dilation can improve the results.
+  - It can be combined with Gradient capping.
+  - In current implementation, only erosion on all the guidance channels was implemented (cross-shaped structuring element, connectivity 1).
+More can be learnt in.

 ## Acknowledgements
 - Guided Gram Matrices is based on Gatys' paper [Controlling Perceptual Factors in Neural Style Transfer](https://arxiv.org/abs/1611.07865)